 P2: Update the wording of previous agreement as “The outcome of RAN1’s study in Rel-19 WI on SINR target is used as the starting point for RAN4 LP-WUR requirement study”. (vivo)

 P3:RAN4 to wait for the RAN1 conclusions on the target SNR (Nokia ZTE)

+P3-1: RAN4 shall study the target SNR as baseline since RAN1 has agreed the target SNR shall be reported.
+(ZTE)

 P4: Given any outcome from RAN1 discussion on the target SNR, RAN4 still need to consider other RF impairments to determine the final value for the target SNR.
 RAN4 to evaluate the RRM performance for LP-SS using the existing side condition of the Idle mode performance requirements (i.e., -4dB for Idle mode in FR1).
 (MTK)